top of page

 My first divorce in 2002 brought me back to my home of Upstate NY.
 I bought a small house, and most of it was dedicated to my business.
 My kitchen was my workshop, a bedroom the storage area for supplies.
 I worked 12-hour shifts first in the ER and then at a busy urgent care, and in my days off I'd make products.
 I was a one-woman band again, doing all the research, marketing, supply orders, product making, packaging, and labeling myself.

 At this point I was still doing local craft shows, and I typically did these by myself, too.
 For people who aren't familiar with the craft show scene, there is a great deal of work and time that goes into them, not just in the products but the physical labor and travel.
 I remember hauling folding tables, a canopy for outdoor shows, displays, table covers, signage, and boxes full of products to a show, setting up and breaking down my displays, and hauling everything back home.
-Many craft shows are outdoors so weather is something to contend with, and more than once my products were damaged.
-It wasn't easy but I kept going because overall they were a fun experience and it got me some exposure.
+It wasn't easy but I kept going because overall they were a fun experience and it gave my business some exposure.

-I continued on in this way until 2018, when I encountered the chance to have something I had dreamed about since I started the business - a physical storefront.
-It had always been just that - a dream - mainly due to overhead.
+I continued this way until 2018, when I encountered the chance to have something I had dreamed about since I started the business - a physical storefront.
 At the time, I lived in a little rural village, and while out walking one day I noticed a "for rent" sign in a tiny office in the front of an old house.
 The rent was $300 per month, which to me was unbelievable, and I was sure there had to be something wrong with the place!
 But it was absolutely perfect.
 It was an office the size of a bedroom, but it was perfect for my shop.
 I jumped at the opportunity, signed a one-year lease, and did my best.
 I spent several thousand dollars of my own money to furnish the space, as I needed everything from tables to displays to window furnishings to signage to inventory.
 The space came together beautifully, and had a simple, rustic appeal to it, with inspirational wall art and a welcoming layout.
 I wanted people to step into my shop and feel like they temporarily escaped the outside world.
 I wanted it to be a place of solace for people, and I made sure people knew there was never any pressure to buy anything, just to find a moment of peace.

-The shop did great during the holiday months, and I renewed my lease for a second year.
-I did great with stocking it initially...but when things started selling out, I had a hard time keeping up with inventory while working full time.
-So the shop oftentimes appeared quite lean.
-Then there were the long, harsh winters, and its rural location, so there weren't many sales during the rest of the year.
-Still, it was MY little slice of wonder, a place I often went to to gain motivation, creativity, and solace.
+The shop did great, and I renewed my lease for a second year.
+I did well with stocking it initially, but when things started selling out, I had a hard time keeping up with inventory while working full time.
+So the shop oftentimes appeared quite lean, and I was only open a couple days a week.
+But it was my little slice of wonder, a place I often went to gain motivation, nourish creativity, and find solace.

 Then I went through my second divorce.
 I decided to not renew the shop lease, as the distance was too far to travel from my new home.
 But I was beyond grateful for the experience and am so glad I did it.